Hana no Ko Lunlun

-Hana no Ko Lunlun (花の子ルンルン, Hana no Ko Runrun), translated to English as The Flower Child Lunlun and Lulu, The Flower Angel, is a magical girl anime by Toei Animation, focusing on a theme of flowers in its stories.
+Hana no Ko Lunlun (花の子ルンルン, Hana no Ko Runrun), translated to English as The Flower Child Lunlun and Lunlun, The Flower Angel, is a magical girl anime by Toei Animation, focusing on a theme of flowers in its stories.
 It was directed by Hiroshi Shidara and written by Shiro Jinbo.
 It was greatly successful in the West, particularly in Europe and in Latin America, as well as in Japan.
-An edited English-language dub of a few episodes titled Angel made this series one of, if not the first, magical girl anime works to reach the United States and Canada, well over a decade before Sailor Moon.
+An edited English-language dub of a few episodes titled Angel made this series one of, if not the first, magical girl anime works to reach the English-speaking market in the United States and Canada, well over a decade before Sailor Moon.

 A theatrical short film, Hello Cherry Country (こんにちは桜の国, Konnichiwa Sakura no Kuni), was released in March 1980.

 In 2009, William Winckler Productions produced two all-new English-dubbed movie versions edited from the original series titled Lun Lun the Flower Girl and Lun Lun the Flower Girl 2.
-Producer William Winckler, known for Tekkaman the Space Knight, wrote, produced and directed the English films, which are seen on broadband in Japan.
+Producer William Winckler, known for Tekkaman: The Space Knight, wrote, produced and directed the English films, which are seen on broadband in Japan.

+A Chinese-Japanese sequel produced by Tencent Video and Toei Animation's Shanghai branch is in production.
+It was originally announced as a remake.

 Story

 Long ago, plant spirits and fairy-like creatures lived in harmony with mankind.
-Gradually humans began to rise toward greed and cruelty, and the plant spirits immigrated to another world they dubbed the "Flower Star."
-However, their legacy remained in people who truly knew the meaning of love and kindness.
+Gradually humans began to rise toward greed and cruelty, and the plant spirits immigrated to another world they dubbed the "Flower Star", but their legacy remained in people who truly knew the meaning of love and kindness.
 A talking dog and cat pair, Nouveau and Cateau, were sent to Earth to find one such person to find a magical flower — the symbol of the Flower Star's ruling family — so that a new ruler can ascend the throne.

 In France they meet Lunlun Flower, a tomboyish and outspoken young orphan who lives with her paternal grandparents who own a flower shop.
 Lunlun's late mother turns out to be a descendant of the Flower star people, so at Lunlun's 15th birthday party they ask Lunlun to join them, and she accepts.
-They travel all over Europe in search of the flower, helping people every step of the way.
+They tour all of Europe in pursuit of the bloom while offering assistance to those they encounter.

 Lunlun, Nouveau and Cateau are followed by a bumbling pair of villains: the selfish fairy Togenishia and her servant Yabouki, who want to steal the flower and rule the Flower Star.
 Whenever Lunlun and her friends attempt to help people, Togenishia and Yabouki try to get them back on the road by force, only to fail.
-They're aided by Serge, a mysterious photographer who gives the people Lunlun helps packets of flower seeds which symbolize the lesson they've learned in the "language of flowers."
-(For instance, thistles, which signify independence, are given when the son of a farmer vows to follow his dreams and leave home).
-Lunlun develops a huge crush on Serge due to his kindness, and he's implied to like her back.
+They are aided by Serge, a mysterious photographer who gives the people a packets of flower seeds which symbolize the lesson they have learned in the "language of flowers".
+For instance, thistles, which signify independence, are given when the son of a farmer vows to follow his dreams and leave home.
+Lunlun develops a huge crush on Serge due to his kindness, and he is implied to like her back.